Leighton Baines: Everton

-In July 2007, Baines rejected a move to Sunderland, after their bid of a reported £6 million was accepted by Wigan.
+In July 2007, Baines rejected a move to Sunderland, after their bid of a reported £6 million was accepted by Wigan Athletic FC.
 In the following month he signed for Everton for an initial fee of £5 million, with another £1 million in add-ons, dependent on Baines's appearances for Everton.

-Baines did not play regularly in his first season, making just 29 appearances in all competitions, due to an injury and the good form of Phil Jagielka and Joseph Yobo at centre back which kept Joleon Lescott at left back.
+In his first season, Baines made 29 appearances in all competitions, with his appearances limited by an injury and the good form of Phil Jagielka and Joseph Yobo at centre back which kept Joleon Lescott at left back.
 His second season at Everton saw an increase in Baines's playing time.
 Due to an injury to Yobo, Lescott moved to the centre of defence and Baines played at left back.
 He was voted Player of the Month at Everton two months in a row in the 2008–09 season.
 Baines scored his first ever Everton goal against Portsmouth on 21 March, at Fratton Park, after 57 matches (in all competitions) without scoring.
 On 30 August 2009, he scored a last minute penalty in a 2–1 win over his former team Wigan.
 A month later, he captained Everton for the first time in a UEFA Europa League match against AEK Athens.

 In the 2010–11 season, Baines played every minute of Everton's Premier League matches, as well as scoring seven goals in all competitions.
 His contribution was rewarded with the club's Player of the Season, Players' Player of the Season, and Goal of the Season awards.
 His goal against Chelsea, scored from direct free kick, was voted Everton Goal of the Season.
 He also contributed 11 assists throughout the season, 5th overall in the league, and was the league's highest assisting defender.

 Baines scored five times during 2011–12, four of which were penalties.
 He reached 99 consecutive league matches before ending his season early due to injury.
 His performance at left back was deemed impressive enough to be named in the PFA's Premier League Team of the Year in 2012, the first Everton player to do so for 22 years since Neville Southall in 1989–90.

 During the 2012–13 season, Baines created 116 chances for his teammates, more than any other player in Europe's top five leagues.
 When 2013's PFA Premier League Team of the Year was announced, Baines was again included, and he also won Everton's Player of the Season and Players' Player of the Season awards.
 Baines was the only outfield player to have played in every minute of every Premier League match during the season.
 He was the subject of multiple bids during the 2013 summer transfer window from Manchester United but all were rejected by Everton.